More American children

 - Take breaks.
 Rest periods during practice and games can reduce injuries and prevent heat illness.

 - Play safe.
-Strict rules against headfirst sliding (baseball and softball), and spearing (football) should be enforced.
+Strict rules against headfirst sliding (baseball and softball), and spearing (football), and checking in hockey should be enforced.

 - Stop the activity if there is pain.

 - Avoid heat injury by drinking plenty of fluids before, during and after exercise or play; decrease or stop practices or competitions during high heat/humidity periods; wear light clothing.